arsenetar/dupeguru/Windows.md

 When installing Visual Studio or the Visual Studio Build Tools with the Windows 10 SDK on versions of Windows below 10 be sure to make sure that the Universal CRT is installed before installing Visual studio as noted in the [Windows 10 SDK Notes][win10sdk] and found at [KB2999226][KB2999226].

 After installing python it is recommended to update setuptools before compiling packages.
-To update run (example is for python launcher and 3.5):
+To update run (example is for python launcher and 3.7):

-    $ py -3.5 -m pip install --upgrade setuptools
+    $ py -3.7 -m pip install --upgrade setuptools

 More details on setting up python for compiling packages on windows can be found on the [python wiki][pythonWindowsCompilers]

 ### With build.py (preferred)
-To build with a different python version 3.5 vs 3.6 or 32 bit vs 64 bit specify that version instead of -3.5 to the `py` command below.
+To build with a different python version 3.5 vs 3.7 or 32 bit vs 64 bit specify that version instead of -3.7 to the `py` command below.
 If you want to build additional versions while keeping all virtual environments setup use a different location for each vritual environment.

     $ cd <dupeGuru directory>
-    $ git submodule init
-    $ git submodule update
-    $ py -3.5 -m venv .\env
+    $ py -3.7 -m venv .\env
     $ .\env\Scripts\activate
     $ pip install -r requirements.txt -r requirements-windows.txt
     $ python build.py